rqlite/rqlite-fts5/VM_DEPLOY.md

 # Deploying Test Machines

 This document explains how to form a 3-node cluster on Google Cloud Platform, using Virtual Machines (VMs) running Linux.
 It uses [automatic bootstrapping](https://rqlite.io/docs/clustering/automatic-clustering/), though there are many other ways to form an rqlite cluster.
 A similar process can be followed on most Cloud providers.
-You can also run your [rqlite cluster on Kubernetes](https://rqlite.io/docs/guides/kubernetes/).
+You can also run your [rqlite cluster on Kubernetes](https://rqlite.io/docs/guides/kubernetes/), and, of course, on bare metal.

 ## Forming the cluster
 Start by launching 3 virtual machines, and recording the network (IP) addresses of each.